What is Learning?

 - Their resources

 - The rewards associated with any learning activity

 - The availability of information about learning opportunities

-- The availability of appropriate learning environments
+- The availability of appropriate learning environments, possibly virtual learning

 - The climate in which learning takes place, especially that created by government and employers.

 Some of the behaviour modification techniques are given below which may be used in the organization:

 - Training and Development